widmogrod/mkunion/README.md

 On top of that, any data marshalling like to/from JSON requires additional, hand crafted code, to make it work.

-MkUnion solves all of those problems, by generating opinionated and strongly typed mindful code for you.
+MkUnion solves all of those problems, by generating opinionated and strongly typed meaningful code for you.

 ## Example